tldr-pages/tldr/pages/common/tlmgr-pinning.md

 `pinning remove {{repository}} {{package(s)}}`

-- Remove all pinning data for repository repo:
+- Remove all pinning data for the given repository:

 `pinning remove repo --all`